zyairelai/bybit-wallstreetbets/README.md

 ## LONG-TERM-LOW-LEVERAGE
 This is a trading bot for **Binance USDT-M Futures**.

 Inspired by [SHORT TERM STRATEGIES THAT WORK](https://www.amazon.com/Short-Term-Trading-Strategies-That/dp/0981923909) by Larry Connors.
+You can check the detailed explaination https://www.youtube.com/watch?v=_9Bmxylp63Y&list=WL&index=9

 <a name="hello_disclaimer"></a>
 ## DISCLAIMER